microsoft/fhir-server/docs/SchemaMigrationGuide.md

 `SqlServer:SchemaOptions:AutomaticUpdatesEnabled": "true"`

-* If the property sets to 'true', then the schema would be upgraded automatically on the startup by the server itself.
+* If the property sets to ' startuptrue', then the schema would be upgraded automatically on the server startup.
 * If the property sets to 'false'. then the schema would remain in the same state.
-Moreover, the schema would only be upgraded by running the schema migration tool on demand.
+Moreover, the schema would only be upgraded by running the schema migration tool as needed.

 The setting should be considered for each web project